COVID-19 - Information for community

 Many businesses and services have been affected by the pandemic.
 If you accessed a particular service before COVID-19, please call them directly to find out more about their availability.

 Below is a list of services that offer support unrelated to COVID-19, and are available in south eastern Melbourne.
 This is not a complete list of active services in the catchment.
 If you accessed a particular service before COVID-19, please call them directly to find out more about their availability.

 Mental health services

 Call SEMPHN's Access & Referral team on 1800 862 363 (weekdays, 8.30 am to 4.30 pm) to find out more about which free mental health services are available.
 You may need a GP mental health plan to access the service, the Access & Referral team can advise you on this.

 Alcohol and Other Drug (AOD) treatment services

-- Call SEMPHN's Access & Referral team on 1800 862 363 to find out more about which free AOD treatment services are available.
+- Call SEMPHN's Access & Referral team on 1800 862 363 to find out more about which free alcohol and other drug treatment services are available.

-- Family Drug Help is taking referrals for online support programs, and is taking Helpline calls on 1300 660 068.
-The Helpline is available 24 hours per day.
+- Family Drug Help is taking referrals for online alcohol and other support programs and is taking Helpline calls on 1300 660 068, 24 hours per day.